abxh/c/atomics.md

 Seems like I need still more background information.
 The concepts are starting to make sense after I read the primer and Beej's guide to this, but aquire/release semantics is still a little unclear.
 I will watch Herb Sutter's introduction to [this](https://www.youtube.com/watch?v=c1gO9aB9nbs) next.

+---

+Interesting.
+Lock-free programming doesn't have to exclude the use of mutexes and etc. They can complement them.
+The compiler and hardware works hard to ensure atomic variables works as they are specified, even if a whole bunch of optimisations are going on in both of them.
+Formulating lock-free programming in terms of ownership and transactional messages being sent from producers to consumers, no wonder whole programming languages have been built around such concepts.
+That vaguely reminds me of rust and elixir.
+I will watch [part 2](https://www.youtube.com/watch?v=CmxkPChOcvw) next.

 This is a draft in progress.